imvrusso/resume/README.md

 I'm currently a data scientist at Cuebiq, where I use machine learning to explore geospatial data at scale.
 Besides that, I'm the one in charge of deploying our models to production.
 I think that my academic background puts me somewhere in between a data scientist and a data engineer.

-In my spare time, I like to play video games and watch Netflix shows (I'm a big fan of anime).
+In my spare time, I like to play video games and watch tv shows (I'm a big fan of anime).
 I consider myself a bit geek but definitely at the lower end of the scale.

 I also love to workout in the early morning.
 It's my own way to relieve stress and it keeps me energised throughout the day.